 - It also provides new options for employees who wish to work in a finance role.

-- Trainees graduate with the Diploma for Accounting Technicians, a nationally and internationally recognised qualification.
+- Apprentices graduate with the Diploma for Accounting Technicians, a nationally and internationally recognised qualification.

-- Trainees get paid at least €17,797 a year and pay no tuition or exam fees.
+- Apprentices get paid at least €17,797 a year and pay no tuition or exam fees.

 - Applicants must be at least 18 years of age on or before July 1 in the year of entry.